SuLab/Applied-Bioinformatics/README.md

 This course is available in [2] parts and operates under the Computational Biology & Bioinformatics (CBB) core track: </br>
 * Unit A:    Fundamentals of Scientific Computing (FSC), 4 weeks </br>
-1. Learn and utilize the Bash shell for file manipulation and navigation of the file system </br>
+1. Learn and utilize the Bash (Unix shell) for file manipulation and navigation of the file system </br>
 2. Learn and utilize R code to perform exploratory data analysis of data in files </br>
 3. Learn and utilize Jupyter Notebooks for note-keeping R code </br>
 4. Learn and utilize Git and GitHub for code versioning (tracking changes of source code) </br>